 - Preheat the oven to 180C / 350F / Gas Mark 4.

-- Prepare the bottom layer - in a blender or food processor, blitz the beetroot and bananas to a purée then add the oats, syrup/honey and nuts and pulse a few times until finely chopped (but not a completely smooth paste).
+- Prepare the bottom layer - in a blender or food processor, blitz the bananas to a purée then tip into a bowl.

 - Remove from the oven and leave in the tin to cool.
 Then slice into individual bites or bars and enjoy!